okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Default Rules

- - Only the default Policy contains a default Rule.
+* Only the default Policy contains a default Rule.
 In Okta Classic Engine, you can't delete or edit default rules.
-In Okta Identity Engine, you can't delete default rules, but can edit them except in the case of the default rule on the Authenticator Enrollment policy and the Identity Provider Routing.
+In Okta Identity Engine, you can't delete default rules, but can edit them except for:
+  * The properties `maxSessionLifetimeMinutes` and `usePersistentCookie` of the default Global session policy's default rule, which are read-only.
+  * The default rules on the Authenticator Enrollment policy and the Identity Provider Routing, which are also read-only.
- - The default Rule is required and always is the last Rule in the priority order.
+* The default Rule is required and always is the last Rule in the priority order.
 If you add Rules to the default Policy, they have a higher priority than the default Rule.
- - The `system` attribute determines whether a Rule is created by a system or by a user.
+* The `system` attribute determines whether a Rule is created by a system or by a user.
 The default Rule is the only Rule that has this attribute.

 ### Rule priority